The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We should be faithful over our words and oaths.
 Ecclesiastes 5:4-6

 Meekness – Meekness in humbled strength or knowledge under control.
-Meekness is how we approach people in certain situations when you know more about something, or are stronger than them in a certain area.
+Meekness is how we approach people in certain situations when you know more about something, or are stronger than them.
 1 Corinthians 4:21.
+There is no need to demonstrate your strength or to prove your higher aptitude in that area by demeaning them.
+That’s actually a sign of weakness and arrogance.

 - We are to deal with people in meekness.
 Titus 3:2